void

 Průhled Korunní ulicí.
 V pozadí kostel sv.
 Ludmily na Vinohradech (kol.
 1910)

-Korunní třída was the street where gardener Kalenda started to get home-sick on his journey around the world, after having visited several hospody on the way.
+Korunní třída was the street where gardener Kalenda started to feel homesick on his journey around the world, after having visited several hospody on the way.

 Background

-Korunní třída is a long street in Vinohrady, leading from Strašnice to Náměstí Míru.
-Vinohradská vodárna is located in this street.
+Korunní třída is a long street in Vinohrady, running from Strašnice to Náměstí Míru.
+Vinohradská vodárna is located on this street.

 Quote(s) from the novel